Braedach/Wazuh-Project-LearningLab/README.md

 | /var/log                                           | Location of log files that can be imported via decoders                       |
 | /var/ossec/integrations                            | Location of Wazuh integration python scripts                                  |
 |                                                    | You need to change ownership and rights for files added to this directory     |

 Base installation of Wazuh is finished.

-## Post Installation

-If you read the Wazuh blog posts there are lots of interesting work
-1. Becareful following the blog posts - they tend to leave the rules in the default rules range and this will cause problems.
-I suggest you use your own number conventions
-2. Errors can be found using the wazuh manager logs.

 #### Remote execution of Wazuh Commands and SCA Commands